monikma/monikma.github.io/_posts/2016-06-02-difference-between-default-and-protected-in-Java.md

 Then comes the `protected`.
 Oh, that is like something in between, visible only to me and all my subclasses.
 Okay clear, right.

 And finally, the _default_ access.
-We usually say that it is just like `protected` but plus visibility for classes from the same package.
+What I had in my mind until now, was that it is just like `protected` but without the visibility for subclasses, only classes from the same package.
+Kind of special case.

 ### The problem